justinasr/relmonservice2/README.md

 User can search for RelMons by using a search field at the top of the page.
 User can specify either RelMon ID, full or part of RelMon name, RelMon status.
 Search is case insensitive.

 ## Users
 There are two types of users in RelMon service: simple users and authorized users.
 Authorized users have a star next to their name at the top of the page.
-Only authorized users can created, edit, reset and delete RelMons.
-Simple users can look at them and use search.
+Only authorized users can created, edit, reset and delete RelMons as well as Trigger a Status Refresh (trigger a Tick).
+Simple users can view RelMons, look at detailed view and use search.